 - Sound isolation;

-- The manipulation and installation in place.
+- The manipulation and installation are in place.

 Let’s resume these differences in greater detail.

-Polyurethane is an organic compound that images to a lesser or greater extent tend to fuel the flames.
+Polyurethane is an organic compound that images to a lesser or greater extent tends to fuel the flames.
 Rock Wool consists of inorganic elements, which therefore do not contribute to the spread of the flames.
 What does this mean?
 This means that where there is a need to have a product that guarantees a fire resistance of an hour or two hours or three hours, it is necessary to resort to a rock wool panel.

 Here you can find a piece of insightful information about the difference between reaction and resistance to fire.